pypa/setuptools/docs/deprecated/distutils/setupscript.rst

     py_modules = ['mod1', 'pkg.mod2']

-This describes two modules, one of them in the "root" package, the other in the :mod:`pkg` package.
+This describes two modules, one of them in the "root" package, the other in the ``pkg`` package.
 Again, the default package/directory layout implies that these two modules can be found in :file:`mod1.py` and :file:`pkg/mod2.py`, and that :file:`pkg/__init__.py` exists as well.
 And again, you can override the package/directory correspondence using the ``package_dir`` option.